Arshath4758u/Excel_report/README.md

-# Arshath's Power BI Dashboard
+Arshath's Power BI & Excel Project

-## 1. Project Overview
+1. Project Overview

+This project consists of two main files that work together:

+ARSHATH_pbi.pbix: An interactive business intelligence dashboard created with Microsoft Power BI.

+ARSHATH-1.xlsm: A macro-enabled Excel workbook that serves as the complete data source and pre-processing engine for the dashboard.

-This project is an interactive business intelligence dashboard created with Microsoft Power BI.
-It is designed to provide insightful data visualizations and analysis based on a comprehensive data source managed in a macro-enabled Excel workbook.
+The Power BI dashboard is designed to provide insightful data visualizations and analysis based on the comprehensive data managed in the Excel workbook.
 The dashboard allows users to explore key metrics, identify trends, and filter data dynamically.

-## 2. Features
+2. Features

-* **Interactive Visualizations**: The dashboard includes multiple charts, graphs, and tables that respond to user interactions.
+Interactive Visualizations: The dashboard includes multiple charts, graphs, and tables that respond to user interactions.

-* **Dynamic Filtering**: Utilizes slicers and filters to allow users to drill down into specific data segments.
+Dynamic Filtering: Utilizes slicers and filters to allow users to drill down into specific data segments.

-* **Multi-Page Report**: The report is likely structured with several pages, each focusing on a different aspect of the analysis.
+Multi-Page Report: The report is structured with several pages, each focusing on a different aspect of the analysis.

-* **Custom Theme**: The dashboard uses a custom theme (`Innovate.json` and `CY24SU10.json`) for a consistent and professional appearance.
+Custom Theme: The dashboard uses a custom theme (Innovate.json and CY24SU10.json) for a consistent and professional appearance.

-* **Complex Data Model**: The dashboard connects to a detailed data model which is managed and refreshed from the source Excel file.
+Complex Data Model: The dashboard connects to the detailed data model managed and refreshed from the source Excel file.

-## 3. Technology Stack
+3. Technology Stack

-* **Visualization & Dashboarding**: `Microsoft Power BI`
+Visualization & Dashboarding: Microsoft Power BI

-* **Data Source & Preprocessing**: `Microsoft Excel` (.xlsm)
+Data Source & Preprocessing: Microsoft Excel (.xlsm)

-## 4. Data Source
+4. Data Source (ARSHATH-1.xlsm)

-The single source of truth for this dashboard is the Excel file **`ARSHATH-1.xlsm`**.
+The single source of truth for this dashboard is the Excel file ARSHATH-1.xlsm.
 This file is not just a simple data table; it is a structured workbook containing:

-* **Multiple Worksheets**: Over 15 worksheets with raw and processed data.
+Multiple Worksheets: Over 15 worksheets with raw and processed data.

-* **Pivot Tables & Charts**: The workbook contains numerous pre-built Pivot Tables and Charts, suggesting that significant preliminary analysis is performed within Excel itself.
+Pivot Tables & Charts: The workbook contains numerous pre-built Pivot Tables and Charts, suggesting that significant preliminary analysis is performed within Excel itself.

-* **VBA Macros**: The `.xlsm` format and the presence of a `vbaProject.bin` file indicate that macros may be used for data cleaning, automation, or custom calculations within the workbook.
+VBA Macros: The .xlsm format and the presence of a vbaProject.bin file indicate that macros may be used for data cleaning, automation, or custom calculations within the workbook.
+Macros must be enabled when opening this file for it to function correctly.

-## 5. Getting Started
+5. Getting Started & Data Refresh Workflow

-To view and interact with the dashboard, please follow these steps.
+To use this project, you must have both files and follow the correct workflow.

-### Prerequisites
+Prerequisites

-* You must have **[Microsoft Power BI Desktop](https://powerbi.microsoft.com/desktop/)** installed on your machine.
+You must have Microsoft Power BI Desktop installed.

+You must have Microsoft Excel installed.

-### Setup Instructions
+Setup Instructions

-1.  **Download the Files**: Download both `ARSHATH_pbi.pbix` and `ARSHATH-1.xlsm`.
+Download the Files: Download both ARSHATH_pbi.pbix and ARSHATH-1.xlsm.

-2.  **Maintain Directory Structure**: Place both files in the **same folder**.
+Maintain Directory Structure: Place both files in the same folder.
 This is critical for Power BI to correctly locate its data source.

-3.  **Open the Dashboard**: Open the `ARSHATH_pbi.pbix` file using Power BI Desktop.
+Open the Dashboard: Open the ARSHATH_pbi.pbix file using Power BI Desktop.
 The dashboard should load with the existing data.

-### How to Refresh Data
+How to Refresh Data (The Workflow)

-If you make any changes to the data in the `ARSHATH-1.xlsm` file, you will need to refresh the Power BI dashboard to see the updates.
+If you need to make any changes to the data, you must edit the Excel file first.

+Update the Excel File:

+Open ARSHATH-1.xlsm.

+Enable Macros/Content if prompted by Excel.

+Make your data changes in the worksheets.

+Save and close the Excel file.

+Refresh in Power BI:

-1.  **Update the Excel File**: Open `ARSHATH-1.xlsm`, make your data changes, and save the file.
+Open the ARSHATH_pbi.pbix file.

+Navigate to the Home tab on the ribbon.

+Click the Refresh button.

-2.  **Refresh in Power BI**: In Power BI Desktop, navigate to the **Home** tab on the ribbon and click the **Refresh** button.
-Power BI will reconnect to the Excel file and update all visualizations with the new data.
+Power BI will reconnect to the ARSHATH-1.xlsm file, load your changes, and update all visualizations automatically.